How To Tell If Someone Screenshots your Text on the iPhone

 It’s no secret that Instagram has been testing the screenshot notifications feature.
 But there are certain limitations for now.

 Considering the nature of text screenshot notifications, you can expect the option to pop up in Instagram DMs.
 But you only get notifications for disappearing videos and photos.
-This means that Instagram doesn’t inform you about text message, feed, or hashtag screenshots within the DMs.
+This means that Instagram doesn’t inform you about the text message, feed, or hashtag screenshots within the DMs.

 On the other hand, they briefly tested the feature for Instagram Stories in 2018.
 However, the option was removed after a few months of testing.
 Many hope that it will reappear with a future update.